Eating Okonomiyaki in Japan: 1 Day in Osaka Itinerary

 5:40 - 8:00 PM: 🚤 Finish your foodie journey and stop for a proper dinner on Dotonbori (2 hr 20 min)

 In actuality, my best friend and I accomplished the following itinerary over two, very sleepy and relaxed days in Osaka—as we visited the city during the tail-end of an action-packed Japan trip.
-That being said, you could absolutely fit everything into one day, or take it a bit easy, sleep in, and enjoy some leisure time in the afternoon if you have the time to spread this Osaka travel guide describing what to see, do, and eat over two days.
+That being said, you could absolutely fit everything into an Osaka 1 day itinerary, or take it a bit easy, sleep in, and enjoy some leisure time if you have time to spread this travel guide describing what to see, do, and eat in Osaka over two days.

 How to Get From Tokyo or Kyoto to Osaka?